mlswg/mls-protocol/draft-ietf-mls-protocol.md

 generate and publish multiple ClientInitKey objects to support multiple ciphersuites, or to reduce the likelihood of init key reuse.
-ClientInitKeys contain an identifier chosen by the client, which the client MUST assure uniquely identifies a given ClientInitKey object among the set of ClientInitKeys created by this client.
+ClientInitKeys contain an identifier chosen by the client, which the client MUST ensure uniquely identifies a given ClientInitKey object among the set of ClientInitKeys created by this client.

 The value for init\_key MUST be a public key for the asymmetric